 This section refers to cases that Slater and Gordon has conducted in the past and is not necessarily indicative of legal services Slater and Gordon currently provide.
 Please contact us if you have any queries about our current legal services.

 Due to advertising restrictions in some states we are prohibited in publishing information about some of our cases and the legal services and assistance we provided.
 We are able to provide further information when specifically requested.
-If you would like to receive more information call 1800 555 777 or make an online enquiry.
+If you would like to receive more information, please contact us on 1800 555 777 or via the online enquiry form.